 And here’s some of the roadblocks that you might encounter:

-- Finding manufacturers (brand owners) who aren’t already selling directly through Amazon
+- Finding wholesale suppliers (brand owners) that aren’t already selling directly through Amazon

 - Exercising your buying and selling power as a new business – getting approved for wholesale accounts